software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 >
 > In the quiz page the student should be able to take a published quiz by answering the questions.
 The questions should be listed and the student should be able to choose an answer option and submit their answer for each question.
 When the student submits their answer, there should be some kind of feedback which tells the student if their answer was correct or not.
 For example, "That is correct, good job!", or "That is not correct, try again".
 >
 > There should be a page in the student dashboard where the results of a quiz are displayed.
 The page should display the difficulty level, the total number of answers, the correct answer percentage and the number of correct and wrong answers for each question of the quiz.
+Also the total number of answers for the quiz should be displayed.
 There should be a link to the results page next to the quiz in the quiz list page.
 >
 > Students have different skill levels so it would be useful if the student could filter the questions of quiz by the difficulty level in the quiz page.
 There could be dropdown menu at the top of the page from which the student can select the difficulty level for the questions."
 >